shreyasgowda63/NS_3/src/mobility/doc/mobility.rst

 basic animated gif of the mobility.
 The example and animation program files have further instructions on how to run them.

+simple-3d-circle-mobility-example1.cc
+###########################
+This Example will generate a 5 UAV node topology and simulate CircleMobilityModel in them.
+This simulation will create a NetAnim Trace file called "Simple3DCircleMobilityExample1.xml" as an output.

+The "origin" of the circular  path, the "radius" of the circle, "startAngle" of the objects
+and  the "speed" of the objects can be configured differently for each and every nodes in the network.

 Validation
 **********

 TBD

+CircleMobilityModel
+###################

+The CircleMobilityModel test suite performs the following tests.

+This is a simple test to check the case in which there are no runtime parameter changes.
+It first considers the origin to be (0m,0m,0m), radius to be 1m, and speed to be 2*pi m/s, and initial angle to be 0 degre, and then check the position at time 0.5 second.
+Since PI is irrational, we need to check these x-coordinates with some tolerance value.
+So it will test the position provided by the mobility model with calculated value of position (-1m, 0m, 0m) with a tolerance value of 0.1m.
+The test will succeed  if the values are equal within that tolerance

+With the same initial condition, the calculations are repeated at time 1 second .
+And it will test the position provided by the mobility model with calculated value of position (1m, 0m, 0m) with a tolerance value of 0.1m.
+The test will succeed  if the values are equal within that tolerance